 Don’t go thinking that sub-£1,000 road bikes aren’t the real deal though.
 As long as you’re riding on tarmac, they’ll do whatever you need them to, whether it’s adding a bit of pace to your commute, dipping your toe into the waters of racing, taking on a sportive, touring or simply riding for fun at the weekends.

-Bikes in this price range vary a good deal in spec — the best value ones will typically have a mid-range 11-speed Shimano 105 or SRAM Rival groupset, while many will be equipped with the next level down, i.e. 11-speed SRAM Apex or 10-speed Shimano Tiagra.
+Bikes in this price range vary a good deal in spec.
+The best value ones will typically have a mid-range 11-speed Shimano 105 or SRAM Rival groupset, while many will be equipped with the next level down, such as 11-speed SRAM Apex or 10-speed Shimano Tiagra.
 (A groupset is the collection of components that make your bike go and stop, i.e. shifters, derailleurs, cranks, brakes etc.)

 Disc brakes are becoming more common at this level but they will often be mechanical cable-operated calipers (or mechanically actuated hydraulic calipers) rather than the full hydraulic systems found on more expensive bikes.

 In any case, don’t discount rim brakes, they’re perfectly adequate for most riding and save weight compared to discs.

 Read on for summaries and links to all of our highest rated road bikes under £1,000, with the highest scoring bikes shown first.

 The best £1,000 road bikes for 2021